Christina-Ilyushonok/auth-scraping-demo/README.md

-Here’s a clean README.md you can drop into the repo.

-auth-scraping-demo

 Mini-project to practice auth-aware scraping with JS/TS: token-based auth (Bearer/JWT), cookie-based auth (session), Puppeteer + Cheerio parsing, and saving results to SQLite via Prisma.

 Stack